0glabs/0g-doc/docs/build-with-0g/contracts-on-0g/precompiles/wrappedogbase.md

 ```solidity
 function mint(address minter, uint256 amount) external;
 ```
-- **Description**: Mints OG to WOG contract and adds the corresponding amount to the minter's mint supply.
+- **Description**: Mints OG to WA0GI contract and adds the corresponding amount to the minter's mint supply.
 If the minter's final mint supply exceeds their mint cap, the transaction will revert.
 - **Parameters**:
   - `minter`: The address of the minter.
   - `amount`: The amount of OG to mint.
-- **Restrictions**: Can only be called by the WOG contract.
+- **Restrictions**: Can only be called by the WA0GI contract.

 ---